 Not all criminal convictions are treated equally when it comes to immigration issues.
 “Crimes involving moral turpitude” (CIMT) are viewed much more critically by the U.S. Citizenship and Immigration Services (USCIS) when it comes to granting an application for a green card or citizenship.
 Some of these types of criminal convictions include:

 - Petty theft

 - Drug offenses

-If you are convicted of a CIMT crime after we have helped you obtain a green card, this will affect your eligibility for attaining citizenship.
-In fact, any crime you commit, whether it is deemed CIMT or not will be considered when your petition is being processed.
+If you are convicted of a CIMT after we have helped you obtain a green card, your eligibility for attaining citizenship will be affected.
+In fact, any crime you commit, whether it is deemed CIMT or not, will be considered when your petition is being processed.
 More importantly, any offense committed after your green card has been granted may be grounds for criminal deportation and may permanently bar you from applying for citizenship.
 We are here to counsel you about your chances of a successful citizenship petition, to help you with the process and to prevent criminal deportation if it is based on unfair grounds.

-Call 818-997-3700 or toll-free 888-997-3701 or contact us online to schedule a free initial consultation to speak with us about your criminal deportation and immigration petition concerns if you have a criminal record.
+Call our office or contact us online to schedule a free initial consultation to speak with us about your criminal deportation and immigration petition concerns if you have a criminal record.
 We are available to answer your questions, and we return phone calls as quickly as possible.
 Our office in Van Nuys is open between 9 a.m. and 5 p.m., Monday through Friday.